johaGL/DIMet/README.md

  - Can I have only n=2 in each group ?
- Some of our "examples" illustrate the worst case scenario were only two biological replicates are present, but having only two replicates is discouraged (low statistical power).
+ Some of our "examples" contain only two biological replicates by timepoint and condition, for practical illustration purposes.
+Having only two replicates is discouraged (low statistical power).

  - After the differential analysis, why do I obtain identical padj values ?